Model Checking Disjoint-Paths Logic on Topological-Minor-Free Graph Classes: Introduction

+Note that the algorithm needs no information about the graph $H$ that is excluded as a topological minor.
+It works uniformly over all graphs and only the running time depends on $H$.

-This essentially settles the question of tractable model checking for $\FODP$ on subgraph-closed classes, since it is already known (see \cite{SchirrmacherSV22}) that the model checking problem for separator logic is AW[$\star$]-hard on subgraph-closed classes that do not exclude a topological minor and admit efficient encoding.
+This essentially settles the question of tractable model checking for $\FODP$ on subgraph-closed classes, since it is already known (see \cite{SchirrmacherSV22}) that the model checking problem for the more restrictive separator logic is AW[$\star$]-hard on subgraph-closed classes that do not exclude a topological minor and admit efficient encoding.

 Beyond the direct application to classes that exclude a topological minor, \autoref{main_theorem} has further applications for the design of parameterized algorithms as follows.
 Suppose that $\Pi$ is some $\FODP$-expressible parameterized problem whose instance is a graph~$G$ and some integer $k$.
 Suppose also $\Pi$ satisfies the following property: \textsl{The topological minor containment of some particular graph (whose size depends on $k$) in the input graph~$G$ directly certifies a {\sf yes}- or a {\sf no}-answer}.
 Then, because of \autoref{main_theorem}, $\Pi$ admits a (parameterized) $\Oof(f(k)\cdot n^3)$ time algorithm.